AyoKassim/Shutterstock/README.md

 Store these credentials in the project's "/image-analyzer/.env" file in the appropriate variables given.

 #### Metrics
 We use various metrics to analyze images and they can be found in the "/image-analyzer/metrics" folder.
 Each metric has an associated javascript module that exports a function which implements it and returns the relevant data.
 Analysis output is saved in '/public/generated..json' for all metrics.
 This facilitates addition of extra metrics in the folder being automatically implemented in the next round of analytics.
+Metrics measured:
+Brisque- Measures the quality of the image.
+A lower score indicates a better quality image.
+If this value is above 50, you probably have a noisy or blurry image.
+Tags- This returns relevant tags based on the image.
+For example, a picture of a field might return tags "grass", "meadow", "green" etc.
+Trend Search- This takes the tags that were generated from the tag metric and checks for the popularity/relevance of that tag.
+Reverse Image Search- This metric finds similar images to the one uploaded, so you can see how unique an image is.
+Type- This gets the type of image being uploaded, whether it's clip art, a photograph etc.

 ### Running the app using Docker (Must have Docker installed and running)
 1. Pull the nikolaik/python-nodejs Docker image with the command "docker pull nikolaik/python-nodejs".
 This image has Python and Node.js installed which are both needed for the project.